ReshmaPD/neighbourhood-maps-react/README.md

 ## About the Application

-A **Neighbourhood Maps React Project** which is a web application with mobile and offline first aproach that is responsive and works offline.Conforming with the web accesibilty standard this single page application shows a map with markers representing some points of interest in **Mumbai City**.
+A **Neighbourhood Maps React Project** which is a web application with mobile and offline first approach that is responsive and works offline.Conforming with the web accesibilty standard this single page application shows a map with markers representing some points of interest in **Mumbai City**.
 The app interface is such that the user can click on a marker on the map or on a list item in the toggleable side menu to display an info window with details of that place.User can also search specific places with a search input provided on the sidebar.

 ## Application-dependencies